 Piers have always been popular with anglers as they offer easy access to deep water and a (usually) safe and stable platform to fish from.
 Many anglers gain their first fishing experience from pier fishing, often going for summer mackerel, which leads to a lifelong love of angling.
-Many smaller species of fish are attracted by the shelter offered by the structure of the pier, which in turn attracts bigger predatory fish and can lead to great fishing.
+Smaller species of fish are attracted by the shelter offered by the structure of the pier, which in turn attracts bigger predatory fish and can lead to great fishing.
 There are many different types of pier, ranging from small wooden piers that lend themselves to fishing with light gear to solid stone structures that can extend a mile out to sea and require heavy, rough ground equipment to fish successfully.
-It pays to do a little research before embarking on a pier fishing session as many piers are locked in bad weather and at night, while others are restricted to members of angling clubs or ban fishing altogether.
+It pays to do a little research before embarking on a pier fishing session as many piers are locked in bad weather and at night, while others are restricted to members of angling clubs and on some fishing is banned altogether.

 Piers and Fish Species

 There are hundreds of piers, jetties and breakwaters around the UK meaning that a huge range of species can be caught from piers.
-The actual species than can be caught depends on the location of the pier itself.
-Piers built out into vast sandy beaches will offer fish species that live in these kind of environments such as flatfish (flounder, plaice and Dover sole) and rays as well as cod and potentially bass when there is some sea running.
-On the other extreme solid stone piers built around rocky ground will hold species associated with this type of ground such as pollock, wrasse, coalfish and possibly conger eel, as well as cod and whiting in the winter.
-The vast majority of piers are popular for fishing for mackerel and garfish in the summer using spinners, daylight and float fished baits.
+The actual species that can be caught depends on the location of the pier itself.
+Piers built out into vast sandy beaches will offer flatfish species such as flounder, plaice and Dover sole, as well as rays and potentially bass when there is some sea running.
+On the other extreme solid stone piers built around rocky ground are likely to hold species associated with this type of ground such as pollock, wrasse, coalfish and possibly conger eel, as well as cod and whiting in the winter.
+The vast majority of piers are popular for fishing for mackerel and garfish in the summer using lures and float fished baits.
 Very long piers can offer anglers the chance to cast into very deep water which can produce unusual species which are not often caught from the shallower water of the shore such as ling and haddock.
-However, anglers should not get obsessed with going to the very end of the pier and casting out as far as possible – the best fishing from many piers is much closer in due to gullies or other fish holding features which are present there.
+Anglers should, however, be aware that the very end of a pier does not necessarily always offer the best fishing and other points on the pier may be more productive.

 Pier Fishing Equipment

-These days most anglers use all-round beachcasters for pier fishing, especially of they are fishing a pier which allows casts to land on mixed or sandy ground.
-However, some anglers fishing particularly snaggy piers with strong tides stepping up to using stronger and more powerful rough ground fishing rods paired up with a fast-retrieve rough ground multiplier reel.
-The idea of pier rods – stiff fishing rods, usually about 10ft long, which offered short range casting but plenty of strength to winch fish up pier walls have died off in popularity for two main reasons.
-Firstly, modern all-round beachcasters are so capable that anglers can use them for both pier fishing and beach fishing, negating the need to have a specialist pier rod.
-Secondly, no fishing rod can be used like a crane and trying to winch big fish up a pier wall will almost certainly see the fish either fall off the hook or the line (or even the rod) snap – see the page on Striking, Reeling In and Landing Fish for more information on this topic.
+Today most anglers use all-round beachcasters for pier fishing, especially if they are casting from the pier onto mixed or sandy ground.
+Other anglers who fish from piers with strong tides and snaggy ground may step up to using stronger and more powerful rough ground fishing rods paired up with fast-retrieve rough ground multiplier reels.
+The idea of pier rods – stiff fishing rods, usually about 10ft long, which offered short-range casting but plenty of strength to winch fish up pier walls have died off in popularity in recent years.
+This is because all-round beachcasters today are so capable that anglers can use them for both pier fishing and beach fishing, negating the need to have a specialised pier rod.

-An additional bonus of many piers and breakwaters is that they have a wall or railings running around the length of the pier which means that anglers do not have to take a rod rest or stand with them.
+An additional bonus of many piers and breakwaters is that they offer a comfortable fishing location.
+Many piers also have a rail running around them which anglers can use to place their rod against, meaning that they do not need to take a rod rest or tripod with them.
 However, many anglers use some kind of clamp or holder to keep their rod lifted off the rails to ensure that the line is not damaged – the Zebco Rod Rail Holder and Breakaway Boat and Pier Rest are both useful in this respect.

 Pier Fishing Rigs

 There are no specific pier fishing rigs, and anglers should base their choice of rig on the ground they are fishing over and the species they are targeting.
-Distance is rarely important so the two hook flapping rig is a good all round choice which can catch a variety of species.
-If fishing for big cod or bass then the rig can be stepped up to a clipped down pennell rig, while anglers going for summer species can use the adjustable float fishing rig.
+Distance is rarely important from piers so the two hook flapping rig is a good all-round choice which can catch a variety of species.
+If fishing for larger species such cod or bass then a clipped down pennell rig can be used, while anglers targeting summer species can use the adjustable float fishing rig.
 When fishing from piers that are built around snaggy or rough ground anglers have a choice of rigs with rough ground rigs (which include a weak link release) useful to cut down on lost rigs and fish, while pulley rigs are always popular with anglers fishing from piers which are built over rough ground.

 Types of Piers